turanszkij/WickedEngine/README.md

 <br/>

 ### Other software using Wicked Engine
-- <a href="https://www.game-guru.com/max">Game Guru MAX</a>: Easy to use game creator software
+- <a href="https://www.game-guru.com/max">Game Guru MAX</a>: Easy to use game creator
 - <a href="https://www.youtube.com/watch?v=0SxXmnSQ6Q4">Flytrap</a>: Demoscene production by qop
 - <a href="https://youtu.be/mbmNU5QVM8A?si=9sDMS1LrMsz03f5r">doddering</a>: Demoscene production by qop
 - <a href="https://turanszkij.itch.io/wicked-shooter">Wicked Shooter</a>: FPS sample game in Wicked Engine